Ivory pomegranate: Authenticity

 In 2004, the Investigative Committee of Israel alleged it was a part of an antiquities fraud and was involved with other suspected archaeological forgeries such as the Jehoash Inscription.
 This resulted in a major investigation by the committee which determined that the artifact dated back to the 14th or 13th century BCE and that the inscription was a modern forgery.
 Professor Aaron Demsky claims that there is an 80 percent certainty that the inscription is a forgery.

 In 2004, Israeli police filed criminal indictments against Oded Golan, accusing him of forging biblical artifacts.
 This was the first time a criminal court had been asked to rule in a case of antiquities forgery.
 On March 14, 2012, Golan was acquitted of all charges of forgery after the judge found that police had failed to prove forgery beyond all reasonable doubt.
 Although the indictment alleged that the pomegranate inscription was a forgery, the judge did not consider its authenticity in his findings, as it was not included in the individual counts.
 Judge Aharon Farkash stated that the acquittal did not mean that the objects were "true and authentic".

 In May 2007, three members of the original investigative committee re-examined the inscription to evaluate the counter-arguments of André Lemaire, who was invited to join them.
 Shmuel Ahituv, Aaron Demsky and Yuval Goren, while changing their minds on a few points, maintained that the inscription was a forgery, while Lemaire maintained that it was authentic.

-In late 2008, Professsor Yitzhak Roman wrote that the inscription shows no signs of being a forgery.
-The two main points were that, first, the existing letters are in fact truncated by an ancient crack (contradicting the 2004 analysis), and second, that the patina inside the letters was not glued in place but natural.